0xPARC/0xparc-intro-book/src/fhe3.typ

 $1 - mu$, since
 $ (Id - C) upright(bold(v)) = upright(bold(v)) - C upright(bold(v)) approx (1 - mu) upright(bold(v)) . $

-Multiplication is also a good operation on bits – it’s just AND.
+Multiplication is also a good operation on bits – it is just AND.
 To multiply two bits, you just multiply (matrix multiplication) the
 ciphertexts:
 $ C_1 C_2 upright(bold(v)) approx C_1 (mu_2 upright(bold(v))) = mu_2 C_1 upright(bold(v)) approx mu_2 mu_1 upright(bold(v)) = mu_1 mu_2 upright(bold(v)) . $

 At this point you might be concerned about this symbol $approx$ and what happens to the size of the error.
-That’s an important issue, and we'll resolve it with the help of a special operation called "Flatten."
+That is an important issue, and we will resolve it with the help of a special operation called "Flatten."

 Anyway, once you have AND and NOT, you can build arbitrary logic gates – and this is what we mean when we say you can perform arbitrary